He is licensed to practice before

 Ohio who practices exclusively bankruptcy

-and has filed more than 1,900 bankruptcy cases.
+and has personally filed more than 2,700 bankruptcy cases

+since 2001.
 His experience includes contested matters and adversary proceedings (a civil lawsuit

 Historically and philosophically,

 he believes that the Biblical foundations of American law are beyond dispute.
-In fact, the U.S. Supreme Court building in Washington D.C. has a carving of Moses and the Ten Commandments
+Among the evidence of this fact is the U.S. Supreme Court building in Washington D.C. which has carvings

-the Ten Commandments is on the pinnacle at the rear of the building.
-There are additional depictions of Moses and the Ten Commandments in the Great Hall, the West Facade, Bronze Gate and
+the Ten Commandments with one tablet on each door and the exterior pinnacle has a stone carving of Moses holding the Ten Commandments.
+There are additional depictions of Moses and the Ten Commandments in the Great Hall, the West Facade, the Bronze Gate and

 the Frieze.
 These Biblical references would not be carved on the nation's highest court if the legislators and judges

 of that era did not have a high regard for the Bible and the Judeo-Christian tradition.
 This tradition was explained

 in detail by the justices themselves in an 1892 court opinion in the case of Church of the Holy Trinity v.
 United States (143 U.S. 457).